Urilaran/vagrant/README.md

 The main purpose of this project is to deploy singe kubernetes node and python application by single command which is 'vagrant up'.
 Also its important to redeploy application when source code changes with the least effort.

 Project consists of ansible roles which are neccessary to complete below steps when vagrant provisioning begins.
-Step1: Configure Vagrant, MobaXterm and Virtualbox

-Step2: Create Kubernetes single node node1
+Step1: Create Kubernetes single node node1

-Step3: Create Private Registry k8s-registry.local:5000  (user admin, password admin123)
+Step2: Create Private Registry k8s-registry.local:5000  (user admin, password admin123)

-Step4: Create User "developer" with "sudo" access (password qwe123)
+Step3: Create User "developer" with "sudo" access (password qwe123)

-Step5: Build Flask Application flask-gunicorn and push image to private registry
+Step4: Build Flask Application flask-gunicorn and push image to private registry

-Step6: Deploy Mysql statefulset and Flask gunicorn application
+Step5: Deploy Mysql statefulset and Flask gunicorn application

-Step7: Redeploy application when code changes by command "vagrant reload --provision-with=ansible_local or directly from node1
+Also: Redeploy application when code changes by command "vagrant reload --provision-with=ansible_local or directly from node1

 Depending of machine resources you may have to wait a few minutes for apps to run